 Property asset management also tends to focus more on commercial property because of the greater opportunities and values that involved, but certainly still applicable for residential interests, particularly larger multi-let and mixed-use schemes.

 In terms then of a final definition of property asset management, it is “the process of maximising the value of a property interest through proactive and cost-effective measures”.

 Asset Management Versus Property Management

 Asset Management then looks at things longer-term and value-wise, and what the value of the freehold interest could be both short and long-term.
-So if the current tenant renews their lease in a few years time the property may be worth ‘x’ amount as opposed to ‘y’ amount if they vacated and the landlord was stuck with trying to re-let the whole property.
+So if the current tenant renews their lease in a few years time the property may be worth ‘x’ amount as opposed to ‘y’ amount if they vacated and the landlord was left with re-leting the whole property.

 But what would happen if you agreed new terms now and ‘re-geared’ the current lease for a longer-term, and what are the priorities of the tenant?
 Maybe they would commit to a longer lease term if the landlord can offer some initial rent-free period to ease current cash flow.

 And what would happen if they just took a lease on the ground floor shop and the landlord accepted the flats back in order to separately let out or even sell as separate long lease interests?

 Other opportunities and angles open up now you’re focusing on the longer-term goal of increased market rates within the parameters of the landlords’ and tenants’ priorities and a little thinking outside the box.